JimMarshall35/2D-platformer-engine/README.md

 strictly ECS based game object storage architecture https://en.wikipedia.org/wiki/Entity_component_system

-Games are saved as lua tables, loaded by a lua script which can be altered to easily procedurally generate levels
+Games are saved as lua tables, loaded by a lua script which can be altered to easily procedurally generate levels using lua

 lua scripting for editor tools means the editor can be extended quite a bit